trevershick/trevershick.github.io/_posts/2012-09-09-create-a-defect-in-rally-from-a-screenshot-automator-service.md

 ---

 layout: post
 title: Create a Defect in Rally from a Screenshot Automator Service
 tags:
  - rally
  - ruby
+search: "yes"

 ---
 We use Rally at work for managing our development efforts.
 The tool itself is OK but something as simple as creating a defect can take too long.
 Some defects